Frequently Asked Questions:

-There is almost always a sale going on at Painters - our official 'sale season' starts around mid-April, but keep an eye open for our special events in March and early April, as they typically feature special deals as well.
-Watch our Calendar page for sales and events, and sign up for our newsletter on the Homepage if you want reminders and more details.
+There is almost always a sale going on at Painters - our official 'sale season' starts around mid-April, but keep an eye open for discounts in March and early April as well.
+Sign up for our newsletter on the homepage if you want reminders and more details.
 In the past, with each new sale, more items were reduced and prices continually decreased until our final clearance/blowout sale at the end of the season (June).
 We plan on basing our sales more on inventory in the future to avoid waste, so it may be best to grab what you want during a sale before we sell out rather than assuming it will continue to decrease in price and still be available in a few weeks.
 We will of course continue to have our famous end of season 'blow-out' sale!

 Do you have any other discounts such as veteran, senior citizen or non-profit?

 We offer a 10% Military Discount to all active duty, reserve and retired military personnel (valid U.S. Military I.D. required at time of purchase).
 Unfortunately, if we offered further discounts to senior citizens, that would probably account for 80% of our customer base and we might go bankrupt. :-)

 For all customers, once they spend $500, they qualify for 10% off all purchases for the rest of that calendar year.
 We have Reward Cards to help you (and us) keep track and get an alert once you hit the $500 mark.
 (The 10% Reward Card discount unfortunately cannot be combined with the 10% Military discount.)
 We also offer discounts to non profits - if you bring your 501(c) verification then we can offer you 15% off of your order regardless of total (and we often are able to donate a portion also).
 We donate to up to 100 different nonprofits and charitable ventures each season!